MarcusWichelmann/PrometheusSolarExporter/README.md

 ## Contributing

 Contributions like fixes or support for additional inverters are always welcome.
-For other vendors, just add a new Source implementation to the `PrometheusSolarExporter/Sources/` directory and initialize it in `Program.cs`.
+For other vendors, just add a new source implementation to the `PrometheusSolarExporter/Sources/` directory and initialize it in `Program.cs`.

-In case you have another not yet supported Samil Power inverter, feel free to enhance the existing `SamilPowerInverters` source and add some switches for the slightly different message formats.
+In case you have access to another, not yet supported, Samil Power inverter, feel free to enhance the existing `SamilPowerInverters` source and add some switches for the slightly different message formats.

 #### Have fun!